Location: Tiverton, Ontario

 Quality Surveillance (general):

-Maintain a working knowledge of station systems, work practices, procedures, applicable codes, and regulations, and be aware of developments in the field of Pressure Boundary and inspection through attendance at appropriate courses and lectures or through technical literature.
-Job Specifications:
+- Maintain a working knowledge of station systems, work practices, procedures, applicable codes, and regulations, and be aware of developments in the field of Pressure Boundary and inspection through attendance at appropriate courses and lectures or through technical literature.

 Education & Experience

-Requires knowledge of material science, industrial metallurgy, physics, chemistry, and industrial methodology related to the field of certification and post-secondary studies, in order to perform such examinations and the Quality Technician – Mechanical - AMOT Projects technical analysis of relevant inspection results
+- Requires knowledge of material science, industrial metallurgy, physics, chemistry, and industrial methodology related to the field of certification and post-secondary studies, in order to perform such examinations and the Quality Technician - AMOT Projects technical analysis of relevant inspection results